fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 _Flow Selector_ selects the _Flows_ at which the _Regulator_ is applied.
-Deprecated 1.8.0: Use `selectors` instead.
+Deprecated: v1.8.0: Use `selectors` instead.

 </dd>
 <dt>label_key</dt>